Sort page count into smaller than 300 page denominations.

 I know that we can go to our TBR pile/read books/etc. and search through those lists, but it would be nice if we could skip that step and have our top results in the general search bar prioritize books already in our library.

-OR have a list for our entire library, containing books on our TBR, read books, DNFs, etc.
+OR have ONE list for our entire library, containing books on our TBR, read books, DNFs, etc.

 I’d love to be able to choose my books in advance for a reading challenge and see the cover of all the reading challenge books.
 I like how you can see books you’ve added for a challenge, but I’d love to have a book selected for a challenge to see my plan outlined.
 Kind of like when you’ve added a book you can see the books you’ve added to a challenge.